steinerML/OpenCV-Mean-Shift-Tracking/README.md

 In this short coding exercise I have used a basic tracking algorithm of OpenCV called Mean Shift that is mainly used for object tracking, despite having certain limitations when it comes to the bounding rectangle and the total lack of responsiveness when it comes to 'following' the tracked object when the lighting conditions change.
 ![Source Image Sequence](box_.jpg)

+The code can be run both from a source video file or in real time!

 These are - in a nutshell - the main steps I took to put this small experiment together:

 + **Define Region of Interest (ROI) (Lenovo tablet box)**